 During your trip you will be able to book optional tours directly with us.
-You will be asked to confirm the payment for these tours by filling out a payment form.
+We will ask you to confirm the payment for these tours by filling out a payment form and swiping your credit card at the ship's front desk.
 Optional tours can only be purchased with a credit or debit card.
 We accept MasterCard and Visa on all trips, and Discover on all trips except river cruises in France.
 We also accept Visa and MasterCard debit cards, but it must be a debit card that allows you to sign for purchases.